FundingOptions/service-template/README.md

 #### .circleci/config.yml

-A generic workflow has been created, that Tests, Lints, and deploys your code.
+A generic workflow has been created, that Tests and Lints.

 CircleCI was chosen as it's easy to setup, and doesn't require us to self-host.

 ### Diagnosis

-assuming you are making a Serverless application, Hatchery configures a few useful tools out of the box for us.
+Hatchery configures a few useful tools out of the box for us to help diagnose bugs we have, whether silent or loud.

 #### Sentry